sliim-cookbooks/faraday/README.md

 Usage
 -----
 #### faraday::default
-Include `faraday` in your node's `run_list` to install faraday and its requirements:
+Include `faraday` in your node's `run_list` to install faraday and its requirements from source:

 ```json
 {